“It’s that dream that we carry with us

 — Sir, do you want a hotel?
 I know a good hotel.
 Cheap.
 Only twenty rupees!

-Pierre stammered a timid refusal, then undertook to ignore him, without really succeeding.
+Peter stammered a timid refusal, then undertook to ignore him, without really succeeding.
 The young man’s unfailing obstinacy was reinforced.
-What should Pierre do?
-The travel guides had warned him: “If you arrive at night, watch out for scammers, don’t give in to any advances”.
+What should Peter do?
+The travel guides had warned him: “If you arrive at night, watch out for scammers, don’t give in to any advances“.
 He decided to wait for a group of French people he had met during the long waiting hours in Kuwait.
 Perhaps he could share a taxi with them to get to the centre of Delhi and from there look for a hotel.

 — Sir, a very good hotel.
 First-class.
 Come on.
 Come on.
 Only twenty rupees!

 The minutes were passing.
 A row of taxis waited nearby and the drivers looked at potential customers with questioning eyes.
-More and more travellers were leaving the airport and the excitement was building up around Pierre.
+More and more travellers were leaving the airport and the excitement was building up around Peter.
 He was getting impatient.
 The French group was slow to appear.
 How long was he going to have to wait?
 He was disoriented and confused, attracted, in spite of himself, by the tempting offer that the young Indian chanted at regular intervals.
 He decided to make sure that the hotel was located in the city centre and made him repeat his ridiculous price.
 Then he pretended to lose interest again.

 Something was boiling inside him.
 He was getting irritated.
 Why was he waiting?
 Had he come all this way to end up looking for the protection of the group, wrapping his fear into a benevolent and familiar national cocoon?
 It was his journey.
 He had wanted it more than anything else, and at the edge of the big bath, he was wavering and shyly dipping his toes.
 He thought: “How am I supposed to truly meet India, to truly meet myself being an outsider, a visitor staying safe at a distance?
 How will I understand anything of my own life and mystery by not engaging fully, by not being completely one with my endeavour?
 No. I had to dive right in, get wet right away.”
 There was no more hesitation.
 He didn’t have time to say a word; a look, an imperceptible hand gesture, that’s all it took for the young Indian.
 His prey had taken the bait.

-A new voice was heard behind Pierre.
+A new voice was heard behind Peter.
 Another man came out of the shadow and engaged in an incomprehensible conversation with his friend.
 Then they asked him to follow them.
-Pierre grabbed his bag and rushed after the two men who were already moving away and pressurising him.
+Peter grabbed his bag and rushed after the two men who were already moving away and pressurising him.
 His inhibited expectation immediately turned into a determined surrender.
 In cha’Allah.
 The first cogs of the great Indian machine were set in motion and carried him irredeemably into the night.